8 Months, 4 people, Client Project

 Finding: Many students are not aware of the learning to learn skills.
 When we first presented them the prototype of Fast Pass, they didn't understand that they were learning the strategy.
 For example, one user said that "Before your explanation, I thought Fast Pass would teach me how to solve this specific problem, instead of teaching me the method and process."

-Design Action: We separated the part where students are using the strategy on the specific question, and the part where the tool explains the strategy to them.
-We also made them two colors so users can easily recognize what exactly they need to learn.
+Design Action: We wanted to make it crystal clear that students are learning the strategies, not the domain knowledge.
+We separated the part where students are using the strategy on the specific question, and the part where the tool explains the strategy to them.

 Finding: In the user testing, we found that students sometimes misunderstood the learning strategies because some words are too academic for them.

 Design Action: We changed the wording to be more casual and understandable from students' perspective.
 For example: we changed one of the learning strategy's name from "Decompose The Knowledge Components" into "Break Solution Down"